Therapy group with four members discussing dual diagnosis treatment for addiction and mental health

 Dr. Norris Von Curl, II, MD

 If you or a loved one struggles with addiction to drugs and alcohol, then you have firsthand experience with the challenges of substance abuse disorder.
-However, if you have a dual diagnosis of substance abuse disorder and a mental illness, then navigating the journey of life can be even more difficult.
+But if you have a dual diagnosis of substance abuse disorder and a mental illness, navigating the journey of life can be even more difficult.

 What is a Dual Diagnosis?